 Does having a family history of allergy affect your pregnancy?

-It is thought that food allergies affect around 1-2% of adults and 2-8% of children in the UK.
-Allergies have a genetic link meaning that they can be passed down through families.
-The risk of your child developing an allergy can be increased by 20-60% if parents or siblings have allergies.
+Food allergies happen when the immune system overreacts to a particular food, and they affect around 1-2% of adults and 2-8% of children in the UK.
+Allergies have a genetic link, which means they can be passed down through families.
+The likelihood of your child developing an allergy increases by 6-8% (NICE 2011) if parents or siblings have allergies; but genetics alone are not the sole cause of allergies and other factors such as the environment we live in appears to have an influence.

 Allergies and Pregnancy

-There is currently no evidence to suggest that anything you do whilst pregnant can ‘cause’ your child to develop an allergy.
-There is also currently no evidence to suggest that the foods you eat (or don’t eat) when pregnant can cause/prevent your baby from developing an allergy in later life.
+Mums-to-be, rest easy: there's no evidence that anything you do whilst pregnant will ‘cause’ your child to develop an allergy.
+There is also no evidence that the foods you eat (or don’t eat) when pregnant will cause (or prevent) your baby from developing an allergy in later life.

-The Government used to recommend that pregnant women with a family history of allergy avoided peanuts, as they thought that this might increase the risk of the baby having a peanut allergy.
-However, this has now been proven not to be true.
-Eating peanuts during pregnancy will not increase the risk of your baby having a peanut allergy so dig the peanut butter back out of the cupboard!
+The Government used to advise pregnant women with a family history of allergies to avoid eating peanuts, as they thought this might increase the risk of a peanut allergy in the baby.
+However, this has now been proven not to be true, so go ahead and enjoy a bit of peanut butter if you're craving it!

 If you have a food allergy

-If you have a food allergy then you should continue to avoid this food whilst pregnant.
-You may need to see a dietitian if you have multiple allergies to make sure your baby will get all of the nutrients needed.
+If you have a food allergy yourself, then of course you should continue to avoid this food whilst pregnant.
+If you have multiple allergies that restrict your diet considerably, you may want to see a dietitian to help design a balanced pregnancy eating plan that will give your baby all the necessary nutrients.

-If you have a history of allergy in your family then exclusive breastfeeding for six months which is in line with current recommendations, can also help your baby to develop a healthy immune system which may help to prevent allergies from developing.
+If you have a history of allergies in your family, then breastfeeding your baby for at least the first six months will help your baby to develop a healthy immune system, which may help ward off allergies later on.